dnjp/plan9-on-qemu/README.md

 # bind downloaded go source to system go source
 %: bind -c go /sys/lib/go/amd64-1.14.7
 ```

-# change directories to the new location so GOROOT gets set properly when building

 In order to ensure that the GOROOT is set correctly, we will change to the
 target directory when building Go and tell it where to locate our bootstrap
 installation: